Racing Rivals

 In order to make use of the functionality that Racing Rivals offers you will need to ensure you are running an up to date version of Java (1.6 or later).
 The easiest way of checking this is to visit :

 to see what version of Java it finds on your machine.
-If it cannot find Java on your machine, or the version is pre 1.6 (perhaps 1.5 or 1.4) then you can obtain the latest version of Java from :
+If you don’t have Java (or you have a very old version) you can download the latest version directly from :

 After a short delay you will be presented with the initial Racing Rivals window (as shown below).
-If for some reason you don’t see Racing Rivals you may have a conflict in your Java configuration.
-Contact me via my email below and I’ll help you get things working.
+If for some reason you don’t see Racing Rivals contact me via my email below and I’ll help you get things working.

 Synchronising Your Race Results